 This class is offered by lecture format at Ayamdigut Campus only.
-Slightly more than half the Wednesday classes will be labs from 1:00 p.m. until completion on or before 4:00 p.m; the remaining Wednesdays will be regular classes from 1:00 a.m. until 2:30 p.m.
-A schedule with labs times will be made available.
+Approximately half the Wednesdays will be labs from 1:00 - 4:00 pm while the rest will be regular class from 1:00 - 2:30 pm.

 PREREQUISITES:

 High school Mathematics grade 11 (with Algebra) or Yukon College Math 050 or any college equivalent.
 High School Chemistry 11, Yukon College Chemistry 050, or the equivalent with a grade of 65% or higher.
 A demonstrated writing ability is required.